michaelbeat/Grounds/README.md

 # Grounds

-Mobile responsive web application built to provide a platform that connects local businesses & restaurants looking to get rid of their coffee grounds and people looking to recycle and fertalize those grounds.
+Mobile responsive web application built to provide a platform that connects local businesses & restaurants with local residents looking to get rid of their coffee grounds and people looking to recycle and fertilize those grounds.
 This project can be viewed [here](https://michaelbeat.github.io/Project_1/).

 ## Team Members
 Brian Duong - Project Manager/Frontend